opheliagame/algoraveindia.github.io/_posts/2020-06-03-Moondancing.markdown

 author: "Abhinay Khoparzi"
 ---

-Next Tuesday, join us for a live streamed Algorave with a dramatically new lineup.
+Join us for a live streamed Algorave with a dramatically new lineup.

 [Illest Preacha](https://www.instagram.com/illestpreacha/) from Canada will be mixing up rap/poetry along with his livecoded music in sonic pi, and visuals in hydra